-Do you feel early preparation and right mentorship will pave your dream of become specialist?
+Do you feel early preparation and the right mentorship will pave your dream of becoming a specialist?

-NMC already notified the introduction of NEXT Exam in India from 2023.
+NMC already notified the introduction of the NEXT Exam in India from 2023.
 This exam will replace all Medical PG exams in India.
-Exam will be conducted in two parts NEXT-1 and NEXT-2.
-The objective of the NEXT-1 is to assess the student’s knowledge for Pre, Para and Clinical subjects on National Level.
-Only post qualifying of NEXT-1 any Medical student will be eligible for Internship.
-Post completion of internship Students need to go thru NEXT-2 which will assess their Clinical skills, Patient Management and Keeping of Medical history.
-Those who will Clear NEXT-2 awarded license to practice and Rankers of NEXT-1 will be get PG seats of their Choice.
-You may refer Page for detailed information on NExT Exam
+The exam will be conducted in two parts NEXT-1 and NEXT-2.
+The Objective of the NEXT-1 is to assess the Student’s Knowledge of Pre, Para, and Clinical Subjects on the National Level.
+Only post-qualifying of NEXT-1 any Medical student will be eligible for an Internship.
+Post completion of the internship Students needs to go thru NEXT-2 which will assess their Clinical skills, Patient Management, and Keeping of Medical history.
+Those who will clear NEXT-2 are awarded a license to practice and Rankers of NEXT-1 will get PG seats of their choice.
+You may refer to Page for detailed information on the Next Exam.

-We are well aware about difficulty of getting PG in India.
-With the introduction of NEXT, maximum students in India are getting attracted to USMLE prep from 1st year of MBBS since it simulates the new NMC Competency-based curriculum much easily.
-US Healthcare system is considered as one of the Best health care system because of numerous reasons like High rewards, excellent infrastructure, Merit based assessment, Open opportunities for Super specialties.
-Most of the countries trying to replicate US health care assessment system for their Medical Graduates USMLE exam are divided in 3 Parts.
-One can appear in USMLE Step 1 after 2nd Year, USMLE Step 2 CK during internship and Step-3 during your residency (Medical PG).
+We are well aware of the difficulty of getting a PG in India.
+With the introduction of NEXT, maximum students in India are getting attracted to USMLE prep from 1st year of MBBS since it simulates the new NMC Competency-based curriculum much more easily.
+US Healthcare system is considered one of the best health care systems because of numerous reasons like High rewards, excellent infrastructure, Merit-based assessment, Open opportunities for Super specialties.
+Most of the countries trying to replicate the US health care assessment system for their Medical Graduates USMLE exam are divided into 3 Parts.
+One can appear in USMLE Step 1 after 2nd Year, USMLE Step 2 CK during an internship, and Step-3 during your residency (Medical PG).
 The USMLE is an online exam and can be taken at the PROMETRIC centers present across India.

 Till 2024, the Professional & Linguistic Assessments Board Test (PLAB test) is the instrument to assess the skills and knowledge of an International Medical Graduate.
 It also judges whether she is fit to be trained to practice medicine in the UK.